circleci/circleci-docs/jekyll/_cci2/api-developers-guide.md

 ### Get job details
 {: #get-job-details }

 Much like the Get Project Details API request described in the previous example, the Get Job Details API request enables you to return specific job information from the CircleCI API by making a single API request.

 Retrieving job information can be very useful when you want information about how your job performed, what resources were used (e.g. pipeline, executor type, etc.), and the time it took for the job to finish.

-Please remember, jobs are collections of steps.
-Each job must declare an executor that is either `docker`, `machine`, `windows` or `macos`. `machine` includes a default image if not specified, for `docker` you must specify an image to use for the primary container, for `macos` you must specify an Xcode version, and for `windows` you must use the Windows orb.

 #### Steps
 {: #steps }